 If you really need to go somewhere, then take public transport.
 Just make sure you stay at a safe distance from other people, that you do not touch your face after touching objects outside (such as handles in the tram), and that you wash your hands with soap as soon as you get back home.

-As of June 1, a face mask is compulsory on public transport.
+A face mask is compulsory on public transport.
 You can be fined €95 if you don’t wear one.

 If you’re in a risk group, don’t take public transport.
 And of course, if you’re sick just stay at home.

 Can I get vaccinated if I live in the Netherlands?

 If you are registered as a resident of the Netherlands with your municipality, you will be invited for a coronavirus vaccination.
 This is regardless of whether or not you have a Dutch passport.